georgexyz19/inkscapetutorial.org/content/posts/extension3_how_extensions_work.md

 ```

 After the `parse_arguments` method call, the `self.options` value is
-like the `Namespace` object shown below.
+the `Namespace` object shown below.
 We can access variables in the object like
 a property (e.g., `self.options.input_file`).
 Notice the `ids` and `selected_nodes`
 instance varaibles in `Namespace`.